Game of Thrones creator, George R. R. Martin shared this analogy in an interview. He’s quoted as saying:

 The analogy has spread to other fields where people are asking this question as well.
 In business, innovation, design, technology, teaching … How do you operate?
 What kind of creative are you?

 When you start a new project, do you plan it out in advance, or jump right in and start, then see what emerges?
 Are you a planner or a planter?
 A plotter or discoverer?

 Libby Hikind, CEO and founder of GrantWriterTeam.com, and retired grant writer says that the budget is to the grant, as blueprints are to a building.
-Libby's way of starting a grant was a clear read and highlight of the application identifying all budgetary directions and merging it with the needs of the applicant.
+Libby’s way of starting a grant was a clear read and highlight of the application identifying all budgetary directions and merging them with the needs of the applicant.
 The budget was her blueprint.
-After that she would plant seeds programmatically.
+After that, she would plant seeds programmatically.